 8. Happy Hour Specials can be for Families Too

-Often even in touristy areas there are Happy our or Sunset menus available.
-Sometimes you have to take a gamble on if they will have tables in the bar area so families can sit versus only the bar it’s self where kids can not stay.
+Often even in touristy areas, there are Happy our or Sunset menus available.
+Sometimes you have to take a gamble on if they will have tables in the bar area so families can sit versus only the bar itself where kids can not stay.

 One of my favorite deals was in Ocean City where they had a dozen littleneck clams for $5.
 My sister and her husband had gone for happy hour before a family meal and called me right away.
 She ordered 2 dozen for us and as we arrived the place was packed but my son was able to polish off 2 dozen of his favorite things and of course, asked if there were more.
 We have enjoyed Happy Hour dining specials in Key West and Baltimore as well.
 In Baltimore, we enjoyed Philips Seafood Happy Hour and McCormick and Schmicks, which is a seafood chain that has several locations in the Northeast.